yash-sojitra-20/AI-Hiring-Assistant/README.md

 ### ✅ Our Solution

-A **fully automated agentic assistant** that:
+A **fully automated AI assistant** that:

 * Parses resumes and matches them intelligently with job requirements.
 * Scores candidates using LLMs + domain-specific evaluators.
 * Manages the entire hiring workflow: resume submission, coding rounds, interviews.
 * Schedules phases and sends emails automatically.
-* Conducts voice-based coding interviews.
+* Conducts voice-based and coding interviews.
 * Provides HR dashboards with real-time analytics.

 ---